Kawaiisu: History

 Before European contact, the Kawaiisu lived in permanent winter villages of 60 to 100 people.
-They often divided into smaller groups during the warmer months of the year and harvested California native plants in the mountains and deserts, and animals, for food and raw materials.
-They were divided in two regional groups: the "Desert Kawaiisu" and the "Mountain Kawaiisu".
+They often divided into smaller groups during the warmer months of the year and harvested plants in the mountains and deserts, and animals, for food and raw materials.
+They were divided into two regional groups: the "Desert Kawaiisu" and the "Mountain Kawaiisu".

 The Kawaiisu are related by language and culture to the Southern Paiute of southwestern Nevada and the Chemehuevi of the eastern Mojave Desert of California.
-They may have originally lived in the desert before coming to the Tehachapi Mountains region, perhaps as early as 2000 years ago or before.
+They may have originally lived in the desert before coming to the Tehachapi Mountains region, perhaps as early as 2,000 years ago or before.

 The Kawaiisu maintained friendly relations with the neighboring Kitanemuk and also participated in cooperative antelope drives (driving herds of antelope into traps so they could be more easily slaughtered) with the Yokuts, another group living in the San Joaquin Valley.

-The Numic-speaking peoples of this area (Kawaiisu, Timbisha/Panamint Shoshone (Kohozi - "Koso/Panamint people"), Southern Paiute, Owens Valley Paiute (Pagazozi - "water people"), and Coso people) are famous for their petroglyphs and Rock art.
+The Numic-speaking peoples of this area (Kawaiisu, Timbisha/Panamint Shoshone (Kohozi – "Koso/Panamint people"), Southern Paiute, Owens Valley Paiute (Pagazozi – "water people"), and Coso people) are famous for their petroglyphs and rock art.

-In 2011, The Kawaiisu Project received the Governor’s Historic Preservation Award for its efforts to document the Kaiwaiisu language and culture, including "the Handbook of the Kawaiisu, language teaching ... the Kawaiisu Language and Cultural Center, [and] the Kawaiisu exhibit at the Tehachapi Museum."
+In 2011, The Kawaiisu Project received the Governor's Historic Preservation Award for its efforts to document the Kaiwaiisu language and culture, including "the Handbook of the Kawaiisu, language teaching ... the Kawaiisu Language and Cultural Center, [and] the Kawaiisu exhibit at the Tehachapi Museum."
 A local newspaper noted in 2010, "There are also several hundred living Kawaiisu descendants, even though a pervasive misconception believes them to be all gone."